JPGrafeen/485-Final-Project/design_specification.md

 Cache:
-	Cache is 16MiB, uses 64B lines, and is 8-way set associative using 32'b addresses.
+	Cache is 16MiB, uses 64B lines, and is 8-way set associative using an undefined address size.
 		64B * 8 = 256B/index
 		16MiB / 256B = 64Ki indexs   (65,536)